 (1) In this Act, unless the contrary intention appears —

-“Board” means the Port Kennedy Management Board established under section 12;
+Board means the Port Kennedy Management Board established under section 12;

-“Company” has the same meaning as in the Agreement;
+Company has the same meaning as in the Agreement;

-“Crown Grant” has the same meaning as in the Land Act 1933 2;
+Crown Grant has the same meaning as in the Land Act 1933 2;

-“Department of Land Administration” means the department of the Public Service of the State principally assisting the Minister to whom the Land Act 1933 2 is for the time being committed, in the administration of that Act;
+Department of Land Administration means the department of the Public Service of the State principally assisting the Minister to whom the Land Act 1933 2 is for the time being committed, in the administration of that Act;

-“development area” has the same meaning as in the Agreement;
+development area has the same meaning as in the Agreement;

-“Environmental Approval” has the same meaning as in the Agreement;
+Environmental Approval has the same meaning as in the Agreement;

-“member” means member of the Board;
+member means member of the Board;

-“Port Kennedy area” means the area bordered in blue and shown as the Port Kennedy area on Plan No. 1744;
+Port Kennedy area means the area bordered in blue and shown as the Port Kennedy area on Plan No. 1744;

-“Registrar of Titles” has the meaning given by the Transfer of Land Act 1893;
+Registrar of Titles has the meaning given by the Transfer of Land Act 1893;

-“stage 2 area” means stage 2 as that term is defined in the Agreement;
+stage 2 area means stage 2 as that term is defined in the Agreement;

-“the Agreement” means the Agreement a copy of which is set out in Schedule 1.
+the Agreement means the Agreement a copy of which is set out in Schedule 1.

 (2) A reference in this Act to a plan by number is a reference to the miscellaneous plan of that number held by the Graphic Bank Crown Surveys within the Department of Land Administration.